percwg/perc-wg/double/draft-ietf-perc-double.md

 extension to reflect the changed value, setting the X bit in the RTP header to 1 if no header extensions were originally present.
-If another Media Distributor along the media path makes additional changes to the RTP header and any original value is not already present in the OHB, the Media Distributor must extend the OHB by adding the changed value to the OHB.
+If another Media Distributor along the media path makes additional changes to the RTP header and any original value is already present in the OHB, the Media Distributor must extend the OHB by adding the changed value to the OHB.
 To properly preserve original RTP header values, a Media Distributor MUST NOT change a value already present in the OHB extension.